-By Graham Maher, Partner
+By Graham Maher, Research Assistant

 In what will almost certainly be a blow to litigation funders, the High Court ruled on Wednesday in BMW Australia Ltd v Brewster HCA 45, that the Federal Court and the NSW Supreme Court are not empowered to make common fund orders in class actions.